 The 21st ministry headed by Shri.
 Oommen Chandy as Chief Minister was sworn in by His Excellency R.S.Gavai, Governor of Kerala at a function organised for the purpose at Kerala Raj Bhavan Thiruvananthapuram at 4pm on 23rd May 2011.
 The UDF lead ministry includes Shri.
 P. K. Abdu Rabb, Shri.
 Adoor Prakash, Shri.
 A. P. Anilkumar, Shri.
 Aryadan Mohammed, Shri.
 K. Babu, Shri.
 C. N. Balakrishnan, Shri.
 V. K. Ebrahim Kunju, Shri.
 K. B. Ganesh Kumar, Shri.
 T. M. Jacob, Kumari P. K. Jayalekshmi, Shri.
 K. C. Joseph, Shri.
 P. J. Joseph, Shri.
 P. K. Kunhalikutty, Shri.
 K. M. Mani, Shri.
 K. P. Mohanan, Dr. M. K. Muneer, Shri.
 Shibu Baby John, Shri.
 V .S.
 Sivakumar and Shri.
 Thiruvanchoor Radhakrishnan.

 The seat of Shri.
-T. M. Jacob, in the legislative Assembly of the Kerala State, elected from 85- Piravom Assembly Constituency has become vacant on 30-10-2011 by reason of his death and a bye- election is held on 17 March 2012 for the purpose of filling the vacancy so caused.
+T. M. Jacob, in the legislative Assembly of the Kerala State, elected from Piravom Assembly Constituency has become vacant on 30-10-2011 by his death and a bye-election is held on 17 March 2012.
+T. M. Jacob's son Shri.
+Anoop Jacob won the election.

 Shri.
 Manjalamkuzhi Ali of Muslim League representing the constituency of Perinthalmanna and Shri.
 Anoop Jacob of the Kerala Congress (Jacob) representing Piravom were sworn in as ministers in 21th ministry on 12.04.2012.